data-preservation-programs/singularity/docs/cli-reference/datasource/add/drive.md

       resource key is no needed.

-   --drive-token
+   --drive-service-account-credentials
-      OAuth Access Token as a JSON blob.
+      Service Account Credentials JSON blob.

-   --drive-token-url
-      Token server url.

-      Leave blank to use the provider defaults.
+      Leave blank normally.

-   --drive-v2-download-min-size
-      If Object's are greater, use drive v2 API to download.

-   --drive-pacer-burst
-      Number of API calls to allow without sleeping.

-   --drive-upload-cutoff
-      Cutoff for switching to chunked upload.
+      Needed only if you want use SA instead of interactive login.

+   --drive-import-formats
+      Comma separated list of preferred formats for uploading Google docs.

+   --drive-alternate-export
+      Deprecated: No longer needed.

    --drive-chunk-size
       Upload chunk size.